platforms.base module

 abstractmethod async start()[source]

-Connect to the service, authenticate, and begin listening.
+Connect to the platform, authenticate, and begin consuming events.

 Return type: